The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 \subsection{Forming an RQG-like Galaxy}

-Absolute SFHs are shown in Figure~\ref{fig:accretion}, binned in higher resolution $20 \ \rm{Myr}$ time intervals as we are no longer constrained by the observations.
+We also plot the normalised SFHs of FRA-1 and FRA-2 in Figure \ref{fig:accretion}, now at $20 \ \rm{Myr}$ time resolution as we are no longer limited by the observations.
+We also show the gas accretion history, calculated as the difference in gas mass between progenitors at each snapshot redshift, after accounting for gas converted into stars.
 The SFR of FRA-1 increases gradually for $200 \ \rm{Myr}$, before more than doubling in only $40 \ \rm{Myr}$ at $z=12$ to reach its $180 \ \rm{M_{\odot}yr^{-1}}$ maximum.
 By $z=11$ it has become the most star forming galaxy in \flares\ and accrued the second most stellar mass.
-Despite undergoing such an intense burst, the gas mass increases by $0.75 \ \rm{dex}$ over its duration, revealing a large inflow from the surrounding IGM.
-The most massive galaxy at this time undergoes a later but stronger burst, while also increasing its gas mass by $>1 \ \rm{dex}$.
+Despite undergoing such an intense burst, the gas mass increases by $0.75 \ \rm{dex}$ over its duration.
+This reveals a large inflow from the surrounding IGM, with an average gas accretion rate $\dot{\mathrm{M}}_{\bullet} = 420 \ \mathrm{M_{\odot}yr^{-1}}$ fuelling the burst.
+For comparison, the most massive \flares\ galaxy at this time undergoes a later but stronger burst, while also increasing its gas mass by $>1 \ \rm{dex}$.
 Those among the most massive by $z=7$ are younger, form their mass more steadily and do not suddenly increase their gas mass.
 While not a requirement for producing massive galaxies in general, early formation requires a sudden burst, facilitated by a large volume of cool and pristine external gas.
-In FRA-2 the SFR and gas mass increase more gradually, indicating that it does not have access to this same resource and as such cannot reach a comparable stellar mass.
+In FRA-2 the SFR and gas mass increase more gradually.
+Gas is accreted at a maximum rate of only $\dot{\mathrm{M}}_{\bullet} = 48 \ \mathrm{M_{\odot}yr^{-1}}$, indicating that it does not have access to this same local resource and as such cannot reach a comparable stellar mass.

+\cite{FLARES-VIII} investigated the causes of passivity in a broad population of \flares\ galaxies and identified black hole feedback as the primary driver, consistent with \emph{JWST} observations at intermediate redshift \citep{Kokorev_2024, Ito_2025}.
+To investigate whether this is also responsible in RQG, we also plot the total black hole accretion rates in Figure~\ref{fig:accretion}, at $20 \ \rm{Myr}$ time resolution.
+Both galaxies host only the original black hole seeded when the subhalo mass exceeded $10^{10} \ h^{-1} \mathrm{M_{\odot}}$, so this quantity is equivalent to the AGN accretion rate.